Data protection advice

 In fact, there are numerous sanctions imposed so far by the national control authorities of the various Member States of the European Union.
 For issues such as the basis of legitimacy for the processing of user data, the time of conservation of user data, access to data illegally, etc.

-In Letslaw we have lawyers specialized in data protection.
+In Letslaw we have lawyers specialized in data protection advice.
 A team prepared to advise the client on all the doubts that may arise in this context.
 We focus on complying with the new regulations.
 Prior information and compliance with the GDPR can avoid risk situations and ensure that companies treat personal data correctly, guaranteeing adequate protection of this fundamental individual right.

 - Permanent and continuous advice on data protection